Illinois Assessment of Readiness

-(PARCC) Assessments are group of state-mandated tests that assess students' knowledge of the Common Core State Standards in English Language Arts (ELA) and Mathematics.
-Students in grades 3 through 8 take these assessments annually, with 2016 being the second year of the PARCC Assessments.
-Prior to PARCC, students took the ISAT (Illinois Standards Achievement Test).
+The Illinois Assessment of Readiness (IAR) is a group of state-mandated tests that assess students' knowledge of the Common Core State Standards in English Language Arts (ELA) and Mathematics.
+Students in grades 3 through 8 take these assessments annually.
+The IAR contains similar content and testing features as the former PARCC Assessments.

-- What is PARCC?
-What is College and Career Readiness?
+- What is College and Career Readiness?
+How does this relate to the IAR?

 - How much time will the tests require?